Your Pre Bariatric Surgery Diet

 Patients who lose weight prior to surgery typically see lower complication rates.
 In some instances you may be required to lose weight before surgery if you wish to have the procedure done laparoscopically, rather than as an open surgery.
 The purpose of losing weight before weight loss surgery is to reduce body fat in the abdomen region, especially in and around the liver.
 Reducing the size of the liver increase patient safety and typically shortens the duration of laparoscopic procedures.
 Your bariatric surgeon may postpone surgery if your liver is too large.

 You can expect your pre bariatric surgery weight loss diet to be high in protein, but low in calories, fats, and carbohydrates, especially refined sugars and saturated fat.
 The pre-surgery diet usually ranges from 800 to 1200 calories per day with about 70 to 120 grams of protein each day.
 Many surgeons require a full liquid protein diet for two weeks prior to surgery.
 You will also be asked to start vitamin supplements to ensure your body has the nutrients necessary for recovery and health.

 Bariatric Surgery Pre-Op Diet

-Before undergoing weight loss surgery, your bariatric surgeon or dietician will explain your pre surgery diet.
+Before undergoing weight loss surgery, your bariatric surgeon or dietitian will explain your pre-surgery diet.
 Although specific diet suggestions can vary from patient to patient, procedure to procedure, and surgeon to surgeon, there are many dietary and nutritional guidelines common to most weight loss surgery patients.
 The following guidelines should not take the place of your surgeon's directions, which are based on your health, weight, and type of weight loss surgery.

 - Begin protein supplements (protein powder, protein shake)